 Physicians interested in learning more about how an autonomous career in wound care leads to clinical satisfaction, work-life balance, and competitive pay are invited to apply for a position with Vohra.

 As doctors complete medical residencies, they are overseen and mentored by attending physicians that provide educational advice, career guidance, and performance feedback.
 Residents experience significantly more burnout than attendings across multiple specialties.
 Attendings can mitigate resident burnout by supplying regular, constructive praise and criticism and building supportive relationships with residents.
 This improves feelings of competence and professional satisfaction and can help attendings recognize when resident physicians are struggling with symptoms.
 Attendings demonstrating investment in resident success and interest in their personal experiences can also foster a sense of community and organizational support.

 Which physicians experience burnout?

 Physician burnout often begins in pre-medical undergraduate studies and persists through graduate and post-graduate medical training to span every specialty.
-Despite the widespread nature of burnout, there are risk factors that impact its frequency and severity, such as preexisting mental health conditions and medical specialty.
+Despite the widespread nature of burnout, risk factors impact its frequency and severity, such as preexisting mental health conditions and medical specialty.
 Physician burnout is often comorbid with other conditions such as anxiety, depression, and substance abuse; the presence of these disorders can increase the likelihood and severity of burnout.
-Burnout prevalence also differs among specialties, in part due to the differences in number of hours worked per week, as well as between physician age and gender.
+Burnout prevalence also differs among specialties, in part due to the differences in the number of hours worked per week, as well as between physician age and gender.

 What does physician burnout look like?